Learn about our donorsMany of our donors choose to support the Department of Family and Community

 Countless students, residents and faculty in the department benefited from the hard work and dedication of Dr. Gabel.
 One of his major responsibilities was to nurture faculty members to realize their full potential so they could make a lasting impact on their students, residents and patients.

 Dr. Gabel is continuing to support and develop faculty members with his generous donations to the department.
-“Ohio State, the College of Medicine and the Department of Family Medicine were supportive of me as a student, faculty member and member of society,” he said.
+“Ohio State, the College of Medicine and the Department of Family and Community Medicine were supportive of me as a student, faculty member and member of society,” he said.
 “It is only right that my wife and I give back in some small measure.”

-There are many people who can attribute their success and growth as faculty members because of the training and mentorship they received in the Department of Family Medicine.
+There are many people who can attribute their success and growth as faculty members because of the training and mentorship they received in the Department of Family and Community Medicine.
 “I am very grateful for the opportunities I was provided and believe we all have an obligation to demonstrate our appreciation and recognition of that benefit.”

 Patrick J. Fahey, MD